NHR3-UCLA/docker-ngmm_tools/README.md

 ## Installing NGMM Tools:

 ### Command line Instalation
-The following instructions assume you have access to your computer's  command-line terminal window (e.g. PowerShell for Windows or Bash for Linux), and have installed Git and Docker.
+The following instructions assume you have access to your computer's  command-line terminal window (e.g. PowerShell or MINIGW64 for Windows, or Bash for Linux), and have installed Git and Docker.
 Information on installing Git can be found here (https://github.com/git-guides/install-git).
 Information on installing Docker can be found here (https://docs.docker.com/get-docker).

 Instalation instructions:

  * Open a command-line terminal window and move to the directory you would like to install the tools <br> (e.g. ``cd /home/glavrent/Work/Research/``)
- * Clone current repository ``git clone https://github.com/NHR3-UCLA/docker-ngmm_tools.git``
+ * Clone the current repository ``git clone https://github.com/NHR3-UCLA/docker-ngmm_tools.git``
  * Change directories to Docker NGMM Tools home directory ``cd docker-ngmm_tools``
- * Build Docker image and download the example dataset with ``make build``, or just build the Docker image with ``make build_lite``
+ * Build Docker image and download the example dataset with ``make build``, or just build the Docker image with ``make build_lite``; if ``make build`` fails, run ``make build_lite`` and follow instructions in [Downloading Example Files and Synthetic Datasets Section](#downloading-example-files-and-synthetic-datasets) for downloading the example dataset

 ## Running NGMM Tools: